microsoft/Chakra-Samples/README.md

 # Chakra-Samples
-Repository for Chakra related samples.
+Repository for Chakra and [ChakraCore](https://github.com/Microsoft/ChakraCore) samples.

 ## Terms of Use